peterjirak/tetris-frontend/README.md

 While that provides less instruction were one to need instruction, it definitely gives one the opportunity to demonstrate one's own abilities since it doesn't provide a finished solution, just enough to get started.

 I often accumulate many links to potential projects to work on.
-This one has een sitting waiting for me to attempt it for several years.
+This one has been sitting waiting for me to attempt it for several years.
 I started this project on the evening of May 10th, 2023 and have been working on it intermittently since then.
 I have made substantial progress towards a completed solution.

 The work presented is my own.